spyder-ide/qtpy/README.md

 #### Mypy

-The `mypy-args` command enables to generate command line arguments for Mypy that will enable it to process the QtPy source files with the same API as QtPy itself would have selected.
+The `mypy-args` command helps you to generate command line arguments for Mypy that will enable it to process the QtPy source files with the same API as QtPy itself would have selected.